Conciergerie Museum Paris Tickets: how to buy and prices

 But if you want to buy tickets online, then you will only need your cell phone.
 In this way, enter the website of the Conciergerie Museum to follow the steps indicated in the ticket purchase area.

-Regarding group tickets, regardless of whether you buy them at the box office or online, you must make the reservation at least 24 hours in advance.
-In this regard, if you have any questions, you can contact the museum by e-mail at [email protected] or call 01 53 40 60 60 80.
+Regarding tickets for groups, regardless of whether you buy them at the box office or online, you must make the reservation at least 24 hours in advance.
+If you have any questions, you can contact the museum by e-mail at [email protected] or call 01 53 40 60 60 80.

-What types of tickets are there?
-Are there tickets to the Conciergerie de Paris Museum without queuing?
+What types of tickets are available?
+Are there skip-the-line tickets to the Musée Conciergerie de Paris?

-The Musée Conciergerie de Paris offers general admission tickets for you to tour the palace at your own pace and group admission with a specialized guide of the palace itself.
+The Musée Conciergerie de Paris offers general admission tickets for you to tour the palace at your own pace and group admission with a specialized guide from the palace itself.

-On the other hand, there are free tickets to the Conciergerie Museum during the first Sunday of the months of November, December, January, February and March.
+There is also free admission to the Musée Conciergerie on the first Sunday of the months of November, December, January, February and March.

 Likewise, you will not have to pay admission on any day of the year if you present an ID that proves the following requirements: